Forms Related To Publication 225

 Form 940, Employer's Annual Federal Unemployment (FUTA) Tax Return

-Use Form 940 to report your annual Federal Unemployment Tax Act (FUTA) tax.
+Use this form to report your annual Federal Unemployment Tax Act (FUTA) tax.

 Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness (and Section 1082 Basis Adjustment)